Yyoung99/Yyoung99/README.md

 - 🌱 I’m currently learning Power Bi, SQL, Python
 - 💞️ I’m looking to collaborate on to grow my analytical skills and connect with other to learn from each other
 - 📫 How to reach me Yupawan Young | LinkedIn
-- ⚡ Fun fact: everyday is a new day for discovering more thing
+- ⚡ Fun fact: be a leader who know how to lead yourself. it comes from inside yourself.

 <!---
 Yyoung99/Yyoung99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.